-144 Describe and translations distribute the translation of the product 11a.
+11a.
 Describe any issues that arose during the implementation of the project.
 11b.
 Describe how and whether the issues were resolved.
 Also, briefly discuss the implications of any unresolved issues or concerns.
-Concerns.
 12. Describe any significant changes to your program during the reporting period, including changes to your original State Plan or Program Narrative or favorable developments that improved program efficiency and/or service delivery.
-FINAL FINAL REMARKS THALLEMAN 15.
+FINAL FINAL FINAL REMARKS 15.
 Self-Assessment - Assess whether the goals set out in your State Plan and/or Program Narrative were met as intended during the grant program.
-Highlight any needs that were not met, ongoing, or under-resourced. daming the grant program inglinight any needs that were not met, ongoing, or under resources.
+Highlight any needs that were not met, ongoing, or under-resourced.

-16. Impact and Achievements - Describe how this grant program impacted elections in your state/territory.
-Highlight your accomplishments and successes.

-17. Lessons Learned - Describe any lessons learned during the grant that may be replicated, expanded, or used as a model for other state programs.
+- 16. Impact and Achievements Describe how this grant program impacted elections in your state/territory.
+Highlight your accomplishments and successes. - 17.
+Lessons Learned Describe any lessons learned during the grant that may be replicated, expanded, or used as a model for other state programs.